HL7/davinci-deqm/input/pagecontent/gaps-examples.md

 Figure 4.4-4 shows the third patient, *Gaps Patient03*, that has a [prospective gap].
 The `evaluatedResource` points to a colonoscopy procedure done in 2010 that will be older than 10 years at the [gaps through period].
 Because 10 years is the cutoff for a colonoscopy in the measure, the DetectedIssue resource's gap status code is "prospective-gap", which that a discrepancy will exist in the future between recommended best practices and the services that are actually provided and documented unless actions are taken.

+Figure 4.4-5 shows the patient, Gaps Patient04, has an [open gap](glossary.html) because there were no resources in the payer system that would put her in numerator or denominator exclusion of the Colorectal Cancer Screening measure.
+The DetectedIssue resource contained in this Gaps in Care Report has the code "open-gap" as gap status indicating Gaps Patient04 has an [open gap](glossary.html) for this measure.

 {% include img-portrait.html img="gic-colonoscopy-example-pt1-step1-open-gap.png" caption = "Figure 4.4-2 Gaps in Care Resources Colonoscopy Gaps Patient01 Example: Step 1 - Open Gap" %}

 {% include img-portrait.html img="gic-colonoscopy-example-pt2-step1-no-gap.png" caption = "Figure 4.4-3 Gaps in Care Resources Colonoscopy Gaps Patient02 Example: Step 1- Closed Gap" %}

 {% include img-portrait.html img="gic-colonoscopy-example-pt3-step1-prospective-gap.png" caption = "Figure 4.4-4 Gaps in Care Resources Colonoscopy Gaps Patient03 Example: Step 1- Prospective Gap" %}

+{% include img-portrait.html img="gic-colonoscopy-example-pt4-step1-open-gap.png" caption = "Figure 4.4-5 Gaps in Care Resources Colonoscopy Gaps Patient04 Example: Step 1- Open Gap" %}

 {% include examplebutton.html example="get-gaps-bundle-initial-run-example" b_title = "Click Here To See Example of the Gaps in Care Report Described in Step 1" %}